Berthold-au/Berthold-au/README.md

 ### Hi there 👋
 Hi my name is ber1y i am a young student who is self-learning.
-I like the network, programming and ethical hacking My two favorite programming languages are C# and Python and I even try to speak Russian (rust)
+I like the network🌐, programming and ethical hacking My two favorite programming languages are C# and Python and I even try to speak Russian❤ (rust👻)

-I also speak English and French
+English✅
+French✅✅

-- 🌱 I’m currently learning penetration testing
+- 🌱 I’m currently learning penetration testing👨‍💻

+Improving my skills, my knowledge are the daily tasks...✍

 <!--
 **Berthold-au/Berthold-au** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.